awsdocs/amazon-efs-user-guide/doc_source/API_UpdateFileSystem.md

 HTTP Status Code: 409

  **InsufficientThroughputCapacity**
 Returned if there's not enough capacity to provision additional throughput\.
 This value might be returned when you try to create a file system in provisioned throughput mode, when you attempt to increase the provisioned throughput of an existing file system, or when you attempt to change an existing file system from bursting to provisioned throughput mode\.
+Try again later\.
 HTTP Status Code: 503

  **InternalServerError**